 The Chronicle Project - stories of Chogyam Trungpa Rinpoche

-Dharma Net's Buddhist Info Web - one ton of links.
+Dharma Net's Buddhist Info Web - Worldwide directory of centers.

 Shambala Sun - extensive links, recently updated [6/2000]